nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 - you pay in DBUs which are right now priced at $0.40 / hr .
 - if you do multi node you can configure compute to be the same or different form the driver node in terms of VM power, and you can set up max and min scale for how many nodes to autoscale with
 - community edition doesn't let you configure all these things it just lets you pick the runtime and defaults your computer to a standard value

+## what and why delta lake?

+delta lake is a storage frameowrk for databricks that helps with some data lake problems.

+what problems?
+data lakes can have inconsistency (makes sense they are typically BASE not ACID transactions) data lakes can have performance problems